 Bowersock Mills & Power Company - Lawrence, Kansas

 The Bowersock Mills & Power Company in Lawrence, Kansas is the only operating hydroelectric plant in Kansas.
 Bowersock is a small, family run business which welcomes the public to visit and tour the plant.
+Fill out this form to request one of the periodic Saturday tours or call (785) 843-1385 between 9 AM and 3 PM.

 Although there were already several nearby mills, the first dam at this site was completed in 1874.
 It was a source of cheap water energy and before electrical power was widely available, leather belts were connected to the waterwheels and ran either on tall poles or through tunnels to their respective businesses.